 Finance & Operationsby

-We’ve spent the past few months compiling and analyzing research for this second annual State of Full Service Restaurants report for the U.S., excited to share our findings on the industry.
+We spent the early months of 2020 compiling and analyzing research for this second annual State of Full Service Restaurants report for the U.S., excited to share our findings on the industry.
 Unfortunately, just as we were about to publish, COVID-19 was declared a pandemic and the state of restaurants came into question – virtually overnight.

 Restaurants have seen the impact immediately.
 Some have moved to half-capacity to aid with social distancing, others are staying open only for takeout and delivery, while others still have opted to close their doors completely for the time being.